-(a) Payment for the Offered Shares will be made to the Company by wire transfer or certified or official bank check or checks payable to its order in New York Clearing House funds, at the offices of the Underwriter, 650 Fifth Avenue, New York, New York 10019, against delivery of the Offered Shares to the Underwriter.
-Such payment and delivery will be made at 10:00 A.M., New York City time, on the third business day following the Effective Date (as hereinafter defined) (the fourth business day following the Effective Date in the event that trading of the Offered Shares commences on the day following the Effective Date), the date and time of such payment and delivery being herein called the "Closing Date."
-The certificates representing the Offered Shares to be delivered will be in such denominations and registered in such names as the Underwriter may request not less than two full business days prior to the Closing Date, and will be made available to the Underwriter for inspection, checking and packaging at the office of the Company's transfer agent or correspondent in New York City, American Stock Transfer & Trust Company, 40 Wall Street, New York, New York 10005 not less than one full business day prior to the Closing Date.
+(a) Payment for the Offered Shares will be made to the Company by wire transfer or certified or official bank check or checks payable to its order in New York Clearing House funds, at the offices of the Representative, 650 Fifth Avenue, New York, New York 10019, against delivery of the Offered Shares to the Representative.
+Such payment and delivery will be made at 10:00 A.M., New York City time, on the third business day following the Effective Date (as hereinafter defined) (the fourth business day following the Effective Date in the event that trading of the Offered Shares commences on the day following the Effective Date."
+The certificates representing the Offered Shares to be delivered will be in such denominations and registered in such names as the Representative may request not less than two full business days prior to the Closing Date, and will be made available to the Representative for inspection, checking and packaging at the office of the Company's transfer agent or correspondent in New York City, American Stock Transfer & Trust Company, 40 Wall Street, New York, New York 10005 not less than one full business day prior to the

-(b) On the Closing Date, the Company will sell the Underwriter's Warrants to the Underwriter or to the Underwriter's designees limited to officers and partners of the Underwriter, members of the selling group and/or their officers or partners (collectively, the "Underwriter's Designees").
-The Underwriter's Warrants will be in the form of, and in accordance with, the provisions of the Underwriter's Warrant attached as an exhibit to the Registration Statement.
-The aggregate purchase price for the Underwriter's Warrants is One Hundred Dollars (\$100.00).
-The Underwriter's Warrants will be restricted from sale, transfer, assignment or hypothecation for a period of one (1) year from the Effective Date, except to the Underwriter's Designees.
-Payment for the Underwriter's Warrants will be made to the Company by check or checks payable to its order on the Closing Date against delivery of the certificates representing the Underwriter's Warrants.
-The certificates representing the Underwriter's warrants will be in such denominations and such names as the Underwriter may request prior to the Closing Date.
+(b) On the Closing Date, the Company will sell the Representative's Warrants to the Representative or to the Representative's designees limited to officers and partners of the Representative, members of the selling group and syndicate members and/or their officers or partners (collectively, the Representative's Designees").
+The Representative's Warrants will be in the form of, and in accordance with, the provisions of the Representative's Warrant attached as an exhibit to the Registration Statement.
+The aggregate purchase price for the Representative's Warrants is One Hundred Dollars (\$100.00).
+The

+Representative's Warrants will be restricted from sale, transfer, assignment or hypothecation for a period of one (1) year from the Effective Date, except to the Representative's Designees.
+Payment for the Representative's Warrants will be made to the Company by check or checks payable to its order on the Closing Date against delivery of the certificates representing the Representative's Warrants.
+The certificates representing the Representative's Warrants will be in such denominations and such names as the Representative may request prior to the Closing Date.